wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-mephit-fire.md

 <details markdown="1">
 <summary>Conjuring the Elemental</summary>

-If you know the spell [Conjure](https://saltygoo.github.io/2020/11/12/conjure/), you can alter it in such way for a minimum of 1 Spell Dices:
+If you know the spell [Conjure](https://saltygoo.github.io/2020/11/12/conjure/), you can alter it in such a way for a minimum of 1 Spell Dice:

 **Conjure Fire Mephit** <br>
 R: self

-When casting the spell you must prepare a message with up to [sum] words. [sum] fire mephits are then summoned and will each deliver one word of your message to whoever it is intended, across any plane.
+When casting the spell you must prepare a message with up to [sum] words. [sum] fire mephits are then summoned and will each deliver one word of your message to whoever it is intended to, across any plane.
 The message will be delivered in the most passionate and destructive way possible.

 </details>